 - Surgery date, where applicable

-- Period in rehabilitation center (admission and release dates for each stay, outpatient treatment)
+- Period in the rehabilitation centre (admission and discharge dates for each stay, outpatient treatment)

-- Receipts for treatment costs associated with the eligible medical condition
+- Receipts for treatment costs associated with the admissible medical condition

 - Taxi and parking receipts